jphaugla/cockroachCloudTerraform/README.md

    ```
 2. **set enable_private_dns to false**
 - edit main.tf to set enable_private_dns = false
+- edit the ssh_private_key_list and the aws_instance_keys
 - set all the other parameters for the deployment in main.tf
 - ensure the COCKROACH_API_TOKEN and TF_VAR_cockroach_api_token environment variables are set
+- ensure the COCKROACH_SERVER and TF_VAR_cockroach_server environment variables are set
 - ensure aws project information is set up
+- determine if trusted owners are used in the cloud environment and set "use_trusted_owners"
+- if running byoc, set byoc_enabled to true and set the byoc_aws_account_id and the byoc_aws_role_arn

 3. **Initialize Terraform**
    ```bash